Tukaram Gangadhar Gadakh

-Tukaram Gangadhar Gadakh (1 November 1953 – 2 December 2022) was an Indian politician who was a member of the 14th Lok Sabha from 2004 to 2009.
+Tukaram Gangadhar Gadakh Patil (1 November 1953 – 2 December 2022) was an Indian politician who was a member of the 14th Lok Sabha from 2004 to 2009.
 He represented the Ahmednagar constituency of Maharashtra and was a member of the Nationalist Congress Party (NCP) political party.

 Gadakh died from heart failure on 2 December 2022, at the age of 69.